dotnet/csharplang/proposals/extending-partial-methods.md

 }
 ```

-One behavior of `partial` methods is that when the definition is abscent then
+One behavior of `partial` methods is that when the definition is absent then
 the language will simply erase any calls to the `partial` method.
 Essentially
 it behaves like a call to a `[Conditional]` method where the condition was
 evaluated to false.